Yurlungur/our-local-spacetime/README.md

 ds^2 = -(1 - rs/r) dt^2 + (1-rs/r)^(-1) dr^2

 into 3D Minkowski space.
 The angular components of the metric are set to zero.
-The plot uses radial coordinates and avoids coordinate singularity at the schwarzschild radius by stopping at the radius of the surface of the Earth which is outside the Schwarzschild radius.
+The plot uses radial coordinates and avoids the coordinate singularity at the schwarzschild radius by stopping at the radius of the surface of the Earth which is outside the Schwarzschild radius.
 Units are arbitrary.